Boog History, Family Crest & Coats of Arms

 The surname Boog was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Boog family
+Early History of the Boog family

 This web page shows only a small excerpt of our Boog research.
 Another 92 words (7 lines of text) covering the years 1546, 1576, 1632, 1683 and are included under the topic Early Boog History in all our PDF Extended History products and printed products wherever possible.